indimail/indimail-virtualdomains/.github/README-indimail.md

 For DKIM verification two methods have been described - one during SMTP and one during local delivery.
 You need to select just one of the methods

 For DKIM signing, three methods have been described - one during SMTP, one during remote delivery and one during mail injection.
 You need to select just one of the methods, else you will send out emails with multiple DKIM signatures.
+DKIM signing uses DKIMSIGN environment variable.
+Any '%' in this environment variable gets replaced by the domain name in the Return-Path, SENDER, X-Bounce-Address or the From header (which ever header is found first).

 You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail.
+Much of indimail's DKIM comes from practical experience of supporting Roberto's users using [qmail-dkim](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) [dkim](https://github.com/indimail/indimail-mta/wiki/dkim.8) and [dk-filter](https://github.com/indimail/indimail-mta/wiki/dk-filter.8).

 ## Create your DKIM private/public keys